 The Newsroom SU News

-The Newsroom is ÃÛÌÒÓ°Ïñ’s central news site featuring the news and human interest stories that tell the ÃÛÌÒÓ°Ïñ story.
-The Newsroom features rich storytelling showcasing the distinctiveness of a ÃÛÌÒÓ°Ïñ education and the success and leadership of our alumni, faculty-scholars and innovative degree and program offerings.
+The Newsroom is ÃÛÌÒÓ°Ïñ’s central news site featuring the news and human interest stories that tell the ÃÛÌÒÓ°Ïñ story through rich storytelling showcasing the distinctiveness of a ÃÛÌÒÓ°Ïñ education.

 Featured Story